Kabul airport attack kills 60 Afghans, 12 US troops

 KABUL, Afghanistan (AP) — Two suicide bombers and gunmen attacked crowds of Afghans flocking to Kabul's airport Thursday, transforming a scene of desperation into one of horror in the waning days of an airlift for those fleeing the Taliban takeover.
-At least 60 Afghans and 12 U.S. troops were killed, Afghan and U.S. officials said.
+The attacks killed at least 60 Afghans and 12 U.S. troops, Afghan and U.S. officials said.

+The U.S. general overseeing the evacuation vowed the United States would “go after” the perpetrators of the bombings, and warned that more such attacks are expected.
+U.S. President Joe Biden later echoed those sentiments in an address to the nation in which he spoke directly to those responsible for the attack.

+“We will not forgive.
+We will not forget.
+We will hunt you down and make you pay," Biden said.

+Gen. Frank McKenzie, head of U.S. Central Command said the attacks would not stop the United States from evacuating Americans and others, and flights out were continuing.
+He said there was a large amount of security at the airport, and alternate routes were being used to get evacuees in.
+In addition to the many Afghans, the State Department estimated there were as many as 1,000 Americans in Afghanistan who may want help getting out.

+Shortly after McKenzie spoke, the Islamic State group claimed responsibility for the killings on its Amaq news channel.

 U.S. officials said 11 Marines and one Navy medic were among those who died.
-They said another 12 service members were wounded and warned the toll could grow.
+McKenzie said another 15 service members were wounded.
+Officials warned the toll could grow.
 More than 140 Afghans were wounded, an Afghan official said.

 One of the bombers struck people standing knee-deep in a wastewater canal under the sweltering sun, throwing bodies into the fetid water.
 Those who moments earlier had hoped to get on flights out could be seen carrying the wounded to ambulances in a daze, their own clothes darkened with blood.